dcowden/featurescript/README.md

 ![Awesome](https://github.com/dcowden/featurescript/raw/master/awesome.png)

-FeatureScript is a way to extend [Onshape](www.onshape.com/featurescript) with really cool custom features.
+FeatureScript is a way to extend [Onshape](http://www.onshape.com) with really cool custom features.
 Sadly, Onshape does not provide a 'featurescript store' that lists all of the really good ones.
+The official [Onshape list of FeatureScripts](https://www.onshape.com/featurescript) is not comprehensive or categorized.

-The official Onshape list of FeatureScripts is https://www.onshape.com/featurescript.
-It is not comprehensive or categorized.
+*Full Disclosure* I created several features in the list below , but they make up a small fraction of the total, and they have not received any special categorization or treatment

-Please [log an issue](https://github.com/dcowden/featurescript/issues/new) or submit a Pull Request if you have changes you recommend.
+#### Submitting Changes/Additions
 Feedback is welcome!
+Please [log an issue](https://github.com/dcowden/featurescript/issues/new) or submit a Pull Request if you have changes you recommend.

 ## Joinery